ovrkm/PushButtonEngineDemos/PBEVersion1/projects/FlyerGame/FlyerGame_FlashProfessional/read_me.txt

  //		Checkout this folder via GIT or download the zip per 'PROJECT SETUP DETAILS' above.

  //	WARNINGS
- //		index.html loads game_iframe.html.
-This changes the "Restart Game" button code and some things.
-FYI.
-All works well.
+ //		Open the *.FLA file and read the warnings text on the stage.